srph/til/2015-05-02-use-arrays-to-render-two-sibling-components.md

 }
 ```

-A component requires a wrapping component when it has two or more components to render.
 To make the example above work, we can wrap it in a friendly element like `span`:

 ```jsx
 class MyComponent extends React.Component {